CANADA FX DEBT-C$ rises with risk tolerance, bonds mixed

 The currency was little swayed by a steeper-than-expected drop in Canada's composite leading indicator.
 A sharp downturn in the housing market and the auto industry as well as in stock prices helped push the composite leading indicator down 1.1. percent in February.
 [ID:nN23482377]

-An all-stock C$18.43 billion merger of Canadian oil companies Suncor Energy (SU.TO: Quote) and Petro-Canada PCA.TO lent support to Toronto stocks, but had no direct impact on the Canadian currency.
+An all-stock C$18.43 billion merger of Canadian oil companies Suncor Energy (SU.TO) and Petro-Canada PCA.TO lent support to Toronto stocks, but had no direct impact on the Canadian currency.
 [ID:nN22497404]

 Still, the Canadian dollar has been trading firmly in the C$1.23 and C$1.24 range for three straight sessions.
 The breakout for dollar/Canada ultimately should be at the next support level at C$1.2190, Spitz said.